Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   MAC and application data.
 Application data are protected with AES-128 encryption, MAC related data are AES-128 encrypted with another key.

+## LoRaWAN empty frame {#lorawan-empty-frame}

+A LoRaWAN empty frame is a LoRaWAN message without FPort and FRM payload.

 ## Unicast and multicast technology

 LoRaWAN technology supports unicast downlinks, but also multicast: a packet